 - A. FWHS provides the applicant with an opportunity for an informal review of a decision denying assistance to the applicant. - 1.
-Applicants are informed of their informal review rights by written statement included on all letters or notices informing an applicant of a denial of assistance. - 2.
-The letter or notice includes the process and requires the applicant to request the informal review, in writing within ten (10) days of the date of the letter/notice. - 3.
-FWHS staff will select a person, other than the person who made or approved the decision under review, or a subordinate of that person to complete the informal review.
+An Informal Review may be conducted by telephone, via videoteleconferencing or through other virtual platforms absent a request by a party for an in-person review. - 2.
+Applicants are informed of their informal review rights by written statement included on all letters or notices informing an applicant of a denial of assistance. - 3.
+The letter or notice includes the process and requires the applicant to request the informal review, in writing within ten (10) days of the date of the letter/notice.

-- 4. The applicant may submit written objections to FWHS decision prior to the date set for the informal review. - 5.
+- 4. FWHS staff will select a person, other than the person who made or approved the decision under review, or a subordinate of that person to complete the informal review. - 5.
+The applicant may submit written objections to FWHS decision prior to the date set for the informal review. - 6.
 The applicant may provide oral objections to the decision, provided they notify FWHS that they wish to exercise this right.
-FWHS staff will provide an appointment for the applicant to present their oral objections. - 6.
+FWHS staff will provide an appointment for the applicant to present their oral objections. - 7.
 FWHS will provide applicant with a written statement on the final decision from the informal review.
 The statement will briefly describe the reason(s) for the final decision. - B. Informal Reviews are not required under the following circumstances: - 1.
 Discretionary administrative determinations by FWHS; - 2.
 General policy issues or class grievances; - 3.
 A determination of the family unit size under FWHS subsidy standards; - 4.
 A FWHS determination not to approve an extension or suspension of a voucher term; - 5.
 A FWHS determination not to grant approval to lease a unit under the program or to approve a proposed lease; - 6.
 A FWHS determination that the unit is not in compliance with HQS because of the family size or composition;